 We have a full archive of Henshaws Annual Reviews from across our 180 year history, if you are interested in reading any of these contact firstname.lastname@example.org or call 0300 222 5555.

 180th Anniversary Exhibition

-Throughout September and October this year, we are celebrating our 180th anniversary with an exhibition space in Manchester’s Central Library.
-Head down to discover how the communities of Greater Manchester have worked alongside Henshaws to improve the lives of people with sight loss; you can even see a number of famous Manchester images through the eyes of someone with a common visual impairment!
+Throughout September and October last year, we celebrated our 180th anniversary with an exhibition space in Manchester’s Central Library.
+Discover how the communities of Greater Manchester have worked alongside Henshaws to improve the lives of people with sight loss; you can even see a number of famous Manchester images through the eyes of someone with a common visual impairment!